 Unlike Botox® and other invasive cosmetic treatments such as micro needling, LYMA’s medical-grade technology is the first to transform skin without the use of toxins, without inflicting cellular damage, and without blocking physiological functions.
 Over time, the laser’s unique photobiomodulation restores cell function and actually reverses the skin ageing process.
 The results are long-lasting and profound.
 The LYMA Laser is a world first.

-The LYMA Laser actually rejuvenates the skin, making the skin look and feel younger but without masking facial expressiveness, inducing a tissue injury or introducing a volumizing substance.
+Our laser actually rejuvenates the skin, making the skin look and feel younger but without masking facial expressiveness, inducing a tissue injury or introducing a volumizing substance.
 It does this by exploiting the body’s own potential for tissue repair and regeneration.
 This is a safe, natural process and with continued use yields a durable, organic result rather than a temporary, synthetic one.

 The LYMA System is designed to be used at home for twenty minutes daily, the combination of the LYMA Laser with the accompanying LYMA Priming Serum and LYMA Active Mist have seen outstanding results and clinical trials have shown a reduction in wrinkle depth by 53.8% in just five weeks.
-Similarly pigmentation is reduced by 64%, Rosacea by 42% and acne by 56%

 The LYMA System, hailed “the most significant beauty launch in a generation”, is better than Botox®.
 And this is according to some of the best cosmetic surgeons in the world.